 Ways to help animals as a careerHave you ever wondered about a career working with animals?
-Maybe you see yourself as the next "Crocodile Hunter" or simply a veterinarian for cats and dogs.
 From being a vet to a wildlife specialist, to working in television and creating programs about animals, there are numerous ways you can make a difference for animals in your lifetime.
 People who work with animals can have a variety of backgrounds.
 Usually, one requirement is a great love of animals and a concern for their well being.
 People who are interested in a career working with animals might take classes in biology, zoology, animal behavior, and small animal health sciences in college.
 Certain careers, such as those working in veterinary fields, require an extensive medical education.
 Choosing a career is one of the most important decisions a person can make.
 Your career should make you happy and reflect what you want to give back to the world.
 People who care for animals can choose from several different career paths.
 One of those paths is to become a humane professional - these are the people who work at animal shelters caring for homeless pets.
 Here's a look at some jobs at an animal shelter:

 Animal BehavioristsAnimal behaviorists learn and observe how animals relate to each other and to people.
 While an animal behaviorist may work in a variety of animal-related settings, like a zoo or an aquarium, some animal behaviorists work at animal shelters or assist pet owners with pet behavior problems.
 In this role, the animal behaviorist helps the pet by helping the human companion better understand why pets do the things they do.
 Why does a dog jump on people?
 Why is the cat not using the litter box and what can be done to change this behavior?
 Animal behaviorists may also help shelters identify good-natured pets that should be placed for adoption and work with other pets that might need a little more training before being placed in a good home.
 This job requires an extensive education in animal behavior.